dlaliberte/bikeshed-intro/index.md

 ```

-## Examples of Different kinds of Specifications
+## Examples of Different Kinds of Specifications

+* If you are writing a brand new spec,
 * If you are monkey patching an existing specifications, ...
-* ...
+* Different kinds of things:
+  * HTML element, http header, css selectors, descriptors, JS API,